aws-observability/terraform-aws-observability-accelerator/examples/existing-cluster-with-base-and-infra/README.md

 terraform apply -var-file=terraform.tfvars
 ```

-or if you had setup environment variables, run
+or if you had only setup environment variables, run

 ```sh
 terraform apply